 If you are a member of the U.S. Armed Forces who serves in a combat zone, you may exclude certain pay from your income.
-You do not actually need to show the exclusion on your tax return because income that qualifies for the exclusion is not included in the wages reported on your Form W-2.**Please Note: The information below has not been verified for the 2014 tax year as the latest version of Pub.
+You do not actually need to show the exclusion on your tax return because income that qualifies for the exclusion is not included in the wages reported on your Form W-2.**Please Note: The information below has not been verified for the 2015 tax year as the latest version of the IRS Pub.
 3 has not yet been released by the IRS.**

 Per IRS Publication 3 Armed Forces' Tax Guide

 The wages shown in box 1 of your Form W-2 should not include military pay excluded from your income under the combat zone exclusion provisions.
 If it does, you will need to get a corrected Form W-2 from your finance office.